Did you know that the average American throws away at least 7 pounds of garbage a day?

 - Recommendations for Buying a Garbage Disposal

-How to Extend the Life of Your Garbage Disposals
+How to Extend the Life of Your Garbage Disposal

-- Do you have liquid dish soap?
-Great!
-Pour some dish soap into the garbage disposal.
+- Pour some dish soap into the garbage disposal.
 Then run it with cold water for about a minute.
 This will keep the blades clean.

-- If you have ice cubes (and I’m sure you do), you have an easy way to clean your garbage disposal and sharpen the blades at the same time.
-Run a few ice cubes through the garbage disposal.
-As the ice is chopped up, it will loosen built-up grease while cleaning the internal parts!
-Then, as the ice melts, all of that unwanted mess goes right down the drain.
+- Run a few ice cubes through the garbage disposal.
+As the ice is chopped, it will loosen built-up grease while cleaning the internal parts!
 If you want those ice cubes to do double duty, freeze white vinegar and run those cubes through.
 This will freshen, clean, and sharpen all at once!
-Do this once every few weeks to maintain your garbage disposal and keep it clean.

 Good Garbage Disposal Habits

 - Cut up large items.
-In order to avoid clogging, make sure you insert small pieces of food into the garbage disposal.
-So, don’t shove that whole potato in the drain.
-Chop it up first.
+To avoid clogging, insert small pieces of food into the garbage disposal.

-Ways to Keep Your Garbage Disposals Smelling Great
+Ways to Keep Your Garbage Disposal Smelling Great

 Who likes a stinky garbage disposal?
-No one, that’s who!
-Do you have a stinky garbage disposal?
 Luckily, there are natural ways to stomp out the stench:

 - Want your garbage disposal to have a citrusy fresh scent?
 Chop up a lemon, orange, or grapefruit, and run it through.
 The acidic fruit oil and juice will clean the inside of the garbage disposal and leave you with a sweet scent.

-- Still have odors?
-Pour some baking soda or a drain safe cleaning product down the drain.
-Let it sit for an hour then run the garbage disposal with hot water.
-This should get rid of even the stinkiest of smells (like eggs or fish, yuck)!
+- Do you still have odors?
+Pour baking soda or drain-safe cleaning products down the drain.
+Let it sit for an hour, then run the garbage disposal with hot water.
+This should eliminate the stinkiest smells, like fish or eggs.

 Tricks for Retrieving Dropped Items

-Dropped something down the garbage disposal?
-Don’t worry, it happens to everyone, and I mean everyone.
-First, ask yourself this: Do you want to keep all ten fingers?
-Hopefully, the answer is a resounding YES!
-So, never EVER insert your hand into the garbage disposal unless you want to lose a digit!
+Have you dropped something down the garbage disposal?
+Never insert your hand into the garbage disposal opening.
 Here are some tricks for retrieving items from your garbage disposal:

 - Cut the electricity!
 Always unplug the appliance or turn off the circuit breaker before attempting to retrieve anything.

 - Find an object to use!
-Use something (remember, NOT your fingers) to try and grab the item: pliers, a bent coat hanger, chopsticks, crochet needles.
+Use something to grab the item: pliers, a bent coat hanger, chopsticks, crochet needles, or long needle-nosed pliers.

-We have all heard it before: you get what you pay for, and that is no different when it comes to garbage disposals.
-We recommend InSinkErator garbage disposals because they are tough and stand the test of time.
-They also come with a great warranty to match.
+We have all heard it before: you get what you pay for, which is no different regarding garbage disposal.
+We recommend Insinkerator® garbage disposals because they are tough and stand the test of time.
+They also come with a great warranty.

 Buy Insinkerator Garbage Disposal

-- Presh and reset!
-Good news, it may just need to be reset.
-Look for a red or black reset button on the motor and push.
+- It may need to be reset.
+Look for a red or black reset button on the motor and push it.
 If that doesn’t work, check for electric issues like a tripped circuit breaker or a blown fuse.

-- Hand crank it!
-If your garbage disposal seems jammed, look on the side of the appliance for an allen nut head.
-Using an allen wrench or a garbage disposal tool (many times this is in a little plastic bag attached to the unit), try to hand crank it free by turning the nut a few times.
+- If your garbage disposal seems jammed, look on the side of the appliance for an allen nut head.
+Using an allen wrench or a garbage disposal tool (many times, this is in a little plastic bag attached to the unit), try to hand crank it free by turning the nut a few times.